 What is unclear is whether the Kennedy Center will have any difficulty lining up celebrity figures to pay tribute to any of the honorees, as a number of industry figures declined to perform at Trump’s inauguration.
 The president is not involved in the selection of honorees.

-The board chair, Rubinstein, presents the medallions to the honorees, and the award itself is non-political, Andrews said.
+The board chair, Rubenstein, presents the medallions to the honorees, and the award itself is non-political, Andrews said.

 “The producers are in the very early stages of planning for the show,” Andrews said.
 “No doubt many performers and colleagues will want to perform and pay tribute to these extraordinary Honorees.”